marked42/learning-notes/http/http.md

 ##### Heuristic Expiration (Implicit Expiration)

-When reponse contains no `Cache-Control: max-age` or `Expires` header, a heuristic expiration strategy is used.
+When response contains no `Cache-Control: max-age` or `Expires` header, a heuristic expiration strategy is used.
 Any heuristic expiration algorithm may be used, however it's required to add a `Warning` header if calculated maximum age is greater than 24 hours.

 A popular one is _LM-Factor_ algorithm, which utilizes last modfication date of a resource to determine appropriate expiration date.